Welcome to the Course!

 In the code, everything is relevant, the square and curly braces, the semicolons, the ordering of the lines.

-In the equation too, everything is relevant, the sigma, the italics, capitals, subscripts, superscipts.
+In this equation too, everything is relevant, the sigma, the italics, capitals, subscripts, superscipts.
 Sometimes we write a dot or a bar or a star or a hat.
-All of these things have significance. both the code and the equation express an idea in a way that is understandable.
+All of these things have significance.
+Both the code and the equation express an idea in a way that is understandable.

 Our goal in this book will be to get to a point where we can understand all the mathematics needed to read modern machine learning papers, papers like “Attention is All You Need”, the paper that laid the groundwork for ChatGPT.